tensorlakeai/indexify/docs/docs/index.md

 Indexify pipelines operate in real-time.
 They process data immediately after ingestion.
 This makes them ideal for interactive applications and low-latency scenarios.

+**Use Cases:** Pipelines for Entity Extraction/Embedding from documents, Audio Transcription, Summarization, Object Detection from Images.

+**RAG**: Embedding and structured data extracted by Indexify can be consumed into RAG applications on private enterprise data.

 ## Multi-Stage Data Ingestion and Extraction Workflows

 Extraction Graphs are at the center of Indexify.
 They are pipelines which processes data and writes the output to databases for retrieval.
 Extraction policies are linked using the `content_source` attribute.
 Some unique characteristics of Indexify workflows are -